Ding Xuexiang | |

 Alma mater | |

 Considered a close confidant of CCP general secretary Xi Jinping, Ding served on Xi's staff beginning in Shanghai, then followed him to Beijing.
-He served as the director of the General Office of the CCP between 2017 and 2023.
+He served as the director of the CCP General Secretary's Office between 2013 and 2023 and the director of the CCP General Office between 2017 and 2023.
 He was also a member of the 19th Party Politburo, and a Secretary of the Party Secretariat between 2017 and 2022.

 Ding Xuexiang was born in Nantong, Jiangsu province, on 13 September 1962.
 He graduated from the Northeast Heavy Machinery Institute in Qinghuangdao, later renamed Yanshan University, in 1982 with a degree in engineering.
 Ding Xuexiang got his first job at the Shanghai Research Institute of Materials (SRIM) from 1982 to 1999, and joined the Chinese Communist Party in 1984.[1]
 Ding Xuexiang received a master's degree in public administration from Fudan University's School of Management in 1993.[2]
 At the Shanghai Research Institute of Materials, Ding advanced rapidly through various research, administrative, and party positions.

-Ding joined the Politburo and the Secretariat of the CCP in October 2017, as the director of the CCP General Office, and remained his post of the CCP General Secretary's office director (chief of staff).[5][6]
+Ding joined the Politburo and the Secretariat of the CCP in October 2017 as director of the CCP General Office while retaining the post of CCP General Secretary's office director (chief of staff).[6][7]

-Following the first plenary session of the 20th CCP Central Committee in October 2022, Ding was elevated to the CCP Politburo Standing Committee, the top decision-making body in China.[7]
-Ding also succeeded Han Zheng as the first vice premier of China in March 2023.
+Following the first plenary session of the 20th CCP Central Committee in October 2022, Ding was elevated to the CCP Politburo Standing Committee, the top decision-making body in China.[8]
+Upon his nomination, Voice of America described Ding as "loyal and strong in coordination, but lacking experience in macroeconomic management and other people's livelihood affairs".[9]